Hoarding house cleaning dangers

 Trip Hazards and Sharp Objects

 Trip hazards and sharp objects are common in hoarded homes and pose significant health risks.
 Hidden sharp objects in clutter can lead to injuries such as cuts and puncture wounds during cleanup.
 The cluttered environment often conceals various trip hazards that can lead to falls and other injuries.
+Smaller items scattered on the floor, such as loose belongings or debris, can further increase the risk of trips and falls.

 Following safety protocols and using PPE are necessary to reduce these risks.